PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:57:34
+Last updated: 2024-04-02 15:58:37
-Random Quote: You can stand tall without standing on someone.
-You can be a victor without having victims. - Harriet Woods
+Random Quote: Experience keeps a dear school, but fools will learn in no other. - Benjamin Franklin